GuilleBauza/Simple-Virtual-Store---Unity3D/README.md

  The following method will delete all information if the game stop.
  */

- // use a item holder, refer to step #6 also refer to Important notice above).
+ // use a item holder, refer to step #6 also refer to Important notice above.

  //create simple buy function.
  public void SellBlueGem()
  {
  //FORMAT: (ITEM, CURRENT_ITEM_AMOUNT, AMOUNT_TO_SELL, AT_WHAT_PRICE)
-      MyCurrent_Blue_Gem_Amount = SellVirtualGoods.sellvirtual_good
+      MyCurrent_Blue_Gem_Amount = SellVirtualGoods.sell_virtual_good
                                    (
                                      blueGem,
                                      MyCurrent_Blue_Gem_Amount,